dekarrin/yuuki-jrpg/README.md

 manner, you may have to attempt to manually build the code and debug any problems you find.

 To build the project code into a directory rather than a JAR file, execute `ant all` at the project's root.
-The code will be compiled to ../dist/bin.
+The code will be compiled to dist/bin.
 Execute the main class yuuki.YuukiEngine to run the program.
+You must include dist/lib/ and dist/bin/ in your classpath when executing the main class manually.